krillize/krillyzer/README.md

 - `./krillyzer load eng/mt/200` (sets the corpus to monkeytype 200)
 - `./krillyzer load sometext.txt --file` (loads from the file "sometext.txt")

-### stats
+### view
-- `./krillyzer stats semimak` (shows the stats for the layout [semimak](https://semilin.github.io/posts/Semimak.html).
+- `./krillyzer view semimak` (shows the stats for the layout [semimak](https://semilin.github.io/posts/Semimak.html).
 It uses the default board defined in [config.txt](https://github.com/krillize/krillyzer/blob/master/config.txt))
-- `./krillyzer stats semimak --board=rowstag` (shows the stats for semimak with the rowstag board)
+- `./krillyzer view semimak --board=rowstag` (shows the stats for semimak with the rowstag board)

 ### sfb
 - `./krillyzer sfb qwerty` (shows the sfbs per finger and the top 16 most frequent sfbs